 Do you have a lot to do for an upcoming brunch or a holiday dinner and would like to make ahead Yukon gold mashed potatoes to save time on the big day?
 Here are the instructions to do so:

-- Make Ahead: We recommend making these potatoes no more than a day in advance for optimal freshness.
+- Make Ahead: I recommend making these potatoes no more than a day in advance for optimal freshness.
+Simply make a batch, bring to room temperature, and store in an airtight container in the fridge.

 - Storage Instructions: To store, let the golden mashed potatoes cool to room temperature, place them in an oven-safe baking dish (for easy reheating) or airtight container, cover them with stretch film, and place them in the fridge for up to 2-3 days.

-- Freezing & Thawing Instructions: We don’t recommend that you freeze any leftovers, as freezing fundamentally changes the consistency and flavor.
-If you have leftovers, we recommend that you instead refrigerate them and then form them into potato “pancakes” to fry in the skillet for a creative brunch the following day.
+- Freezing & Thawing Instructions: I don’t recommend that you freeze any leftovers, as freezing fundamentally changes the consistency and flavor.
+If you have leftovers, I recommend that you refrigerate them and then form them into potato “pancakes” to fry in the skillet for a creative brunch the following day.

 - Reheating: You can reheat your yellow mashed potatoes in a low-heat (300 degrees F) oven for 10-15 minutes (or until warmed thoroughly), making sure to stir them a few times for even reheating.
 If you’re making this recipe for a holiday dinner, pop them in the oven after your turkey or ham comes out to take advantage of an already-warm oven.